Bavariade/Lin-reposit/README.md

 # Crypto Price Tracker

-  ython tool that fetches real-time cryptocurrency prices (e.g., Bitcoin, Ethereum, Solana) from a public API and displays them in the terminal
+  python tool that fetches real-time cryptocurrency prices (e.g., Bitcoin, Ethereum, Solana) from a public API and displays them in the terminal
 Useful for developers, traders, or anyone who wants quick access to crypto price data.

 ## Features